changcheng967/Game-Installer/README.md

 Welcome to the [Game Installer] installation guide.
 Follow these steps to set up and run the application.

 ## Step 1: Download the Setup
-1. Go to the [GitHub repository](https://github.com/changcheng967/Game-Installer) and download `setup.exe`.
+1. Go to the [File](https://github.com/changcheng967/Game-Installer/blob/main/setup.exe) and click the download button.
 2. Save the `setup.exe` file to an easy-to-access directory (e.g., Desktop or Downloads).

 ## Step 2: Run the Installer